Jean-Baptiste Lislet Geoffroy: French Academy of Sciences

 In 1786, he was elected to the French Academy of Sciences.
 The academy was dissolved during the French Revolution, and Lilset Geoffroy was not among those reinstated when it reformed in 1793, possibly because of the distance between himself in the colonies and Paris, but possibly for prejudicial reasons.
 Unable to return to France, he founded the Société des Sciences et Arts de l'Ile de France on 9 October 1801 (succeeded in 1805 by the Société Royale des Arts et Sciences de Maurice, which persists to this day).
 Cofounders of the group were Jacques Milbert, Jean-Baptiste Dumont, Jacques Delisse, and Jean-Baptiste Bory de St. Vincent.
 Until 1934, he was the only man of color to have been a member of the academy.

-Among the many works of Lislet-Geoffroy were a map of the Isles of France and Reunion published first in 1797 and second in a corrected version in 1802.
+Among his many work were a map of the Isles of France and Reunion published first in 1797 and second in a corrected version in 1802.
 He also published a chart of the Seychelles and a map of Madagascar.
 He made a voyage to Madagascar in 1787, and his account of the voyage was published in Malte-Bruns Annales de Voyages.
 Outside of geography, he worked in geology, showing that the shoal, Isle Plate around Mauritius was formed by the debris of the crater of a volcano.
 He also took detailed measurement of the climate of Mauritius for almost 50 years ending in 1834.
 Lislet Geofroy died on 8 February 1836.